SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 FLReconstruct implements a "pipeline" architecture in which events flow through an ordered sequence of "modules".
-Each module performs a specific task on the event (e.g. count hits).
+Each module performs a specific task on the event (e.g. count hits), writing its results into the event for further processing by downstream modules.
 The sequence of modules and their configuration (e.g. reconstruction parameters) in the pipeline can be set up via a `datatools::multi_properties` script.
 This script can then be passed to `flreconstruct` via the `-p` argument, e.g.

 ~~~~~
 $ flreconstruct -i example.brio -p myscript.txt